 The creation of altcoins

-In April 2011, bitcoin was preparing to welcome its little brother.
-The world witnessed the first bitcoin fork, and Namecoin was created using the original coin’s open-source protocol.
+In April 2011, the world witnessed the first Bitcoin fork, and Namecoin was created using the original coin’s open-source protocol.
 Its primary purpose was to “protect free-speech rights online by making the web more resistant to censorship”.

 What’s the purpose of altcoins?

-The anonymity provided by bitcoin led to the creation of massive online black markets, where people could easily buyand sell drugs, weapons, false documents, and more.
-One of the most renowned such websites was the Silk Road, where all the transactions were completed in bitcoin.
+The anonymity provided by Bitcoin led to the creation of massive online black markets, where people could easily buy and sell drugs, weapons, false documents, and more.
+One of the most renowned such websites was the Silk Road, where all the transactions were done in Bitcoin.

 In 2013, the world was witness to the first ICO, held by Mastercoin, which raised over 5,000 BTC with a total value of approximately $5 million.
-By December, bitcoin was worth more than $1,000, ending the year at $750.
+By December, Bitcoin was worth more than $1,000, closing the year at $750.

 But everything seemed too good to be true.
 And it was.

-According to a leaked internal document, the company was insolvent, having lost 744,408 bitcoins in a theft that went undetected for years.
-In an official statement, the company declared that it lost over 850,000 bitcoins, which represented around 7% of all bitcoins.
+According to a leaked internal document, the company was insolvent, having lost 744,408 BTC in a theft that went undetected for years.
+In an official statement, the company declared that it lost over 850,000 BTC, which represented around 7% of all Bitcoins.
 At the time, this was worth around $473 million.

-This event caused the bitcoin’s price to plummet from $850 at the end of January to $480 by the 1st of April and dropping below $250 in August 2015.
+This event caused the Bitcoin’s price to plummet from $850 at the end of January to $480 by the 1st of April and dropping below $250 by August 2015.

 However, in the bigger picture, this was only a minor setback.

-While the bitcoin’s price was plunging, altcoins such as Ethereum and NEO were emerging.
-And even bitcoin’s infrastructure reached a new milestone – the first bitcoin ATM was opened in February 2014.
+While the Bitcoin’s price was plunging, altcoins such as Ethereum and NEO were thriving.
+And even Bitcoin’s infrastructure reached a new milestone – the first Bitcoin ATM was opened in February 2014.

 The crypto industry continued to snowball throughout 2015 and 2016, but it was in 2017 when it really shined.